xfdobs/LSTM-Stock-Predictor/README.md

 Use the above to answer the following:

-> Which model has a lower loss?
+#Which model has a lower loss?
->  closing price model
+##losing price model
-> Which model tracks the actual values better over time?
+#Which model tracks the actual values better over time?
->   closing price
+##closing price
-> Which window size works best for the model?
+#Which window size works best for the model?
-> 10
+#10